MDPuneethReddy/beginnerdev/exampleSite/content/english/blog/wagger-documentation-to-test-nodejs-restapis.md

 Here we have discussed how to install and set up the dependencies for the swagger documentation along with both formats with JSON and YAML for both typescript and javascript.

-If you have any comments please write in the comments or reach out to me through contact or any suggestions to improve and anything wrong please write in comments.If you like this content, please share it with others
+If you have any comments please write in the comments or reach out to me through contact or any suggestions to improve and anything wrong please write in comments.
+If you like this content, please share it with others

 If you want to know how to setup Nodejs RestAPI with expressjs you can see [here](https://mdpuneethreddy.com/expressjs-how-to-start-with-nodejs-and-expressjs/)